ODonnellM/clickLight/README.md

 ####Instantiation

 Working with the above HTML as our webpage, we can now look into instantiating the plugin.
-This is fiarl simple and be done in only one of two ways.
-Either with or without a configuration object.
-How you set up the config is up to you, I will do a basic full defaults as well as a simple config to showcase both approaches.
+This is fairly simple and can be done in only one of two ways, either with or without a configuration object.
+How you set up this config is up to you, I will do a fully default instance as well as a simple configured instance to show both approaches.

 A fully default instantiation would look like this: